-In special circumstances a brief period of precautionary suspension may be imposed by the Head of Department3 or the Human Resources Manager pending formal investigation of an alleged offence.
+In special circumstances a brief period of precautionary suspension may be imposed by the Chairman of the Board of Governors or the Human Resources Manager pending formal investigation of an alleged offence.
 In such circumstances the officer should continue to receive full normal remuneration.